Published on Brock University (http://www.brocku.ca)

 BA, The University of Western Ontario

-My current research focuses on retail work, retail workers’ political action, and strategies for improving work in the sector.
-I also am exploring what I call animal work, or the work done with and by animals, particularly horses.
-I have an ongoing interest in gender and emotions at work, anti-poverty work, and how solidarity is conceptualized and practiced.
+My recent research focuses on strategies for improving retail work and includes comparative analysis of workers' organizing, culture, and public policy.
+I also am exploring what I call animal work, or the work done with, by, and for animals, particularly horses.
+All of my scholarship is informed by my interest in gender and emotions at work, anti-poverty work, and how solidarity is conceptualized and practiced.

 Faculty Member in the MA in Social Justice and Equity Studies